-- Real-time transparent file encryption, for transfer by e-mail or secure backup; - Automatic encryption of files stored in local folders or in folders of spaces synchronized with online hosting services OneDrive, DropBox, SharePoint and Oodrive, - Encryption and signature of e-mails, making it possible to protect the data that they contain, and guarantee the authenticity of their sender's identity and the integrity of their contents; - Sharing of encrypted files with co-workers over my company's network; - · Secure and irreversible erasure of data; - Electronic signature of files and folders, making it possible to guarantee the authenticity of their sender's identity and the integrity of their contents; - Encryption of virtual disks, making it possible to store protected files; These virtual disks can be shared among co-workers;
+- Real-time transparent file encryption, for transfer by e-mail or secure backup; - automatic encryption of files stored in local folders or in folders synchronized with online hosts OneDrive, OneDrive for Business, DropBox, SharePoint and Oodrive, - encryption and signing of e-mails to protect the data they contain and guarantee their origin and the integrity of their content, - Sharing of encrypted files with co-workers over my company's network; - · Secure and irreversible erasure of data; - Electronic signature of files and folders, making it possible to guarantee the authenticity of their sender's identity and the integrity of their contents; - Encryption of virtual disks, making it possible to store protected files; These virtual disks can be shared among co-workers;

 The SDMC administration console makes it possible to configure the use of features on workstations.
-For more information, refer to the SDS Enterprise Administration quide.
+For more information, refer to the SDS Enterprise Administration guide.